alibaba/Sentinel/sentinel-extension/sentinel-datasource-redis/README.md

 # Sentinel DataSource Redis

-Sentinel DataSource Redis provides integration with Redis so that Redis can be the dynamic rule data source of Sentinel.
+Sentinel DataSource Redis provides integration with Redis. make Redis as dynamic rule data source of Sentinel.
 The data source uses push model (listener) with redis pub/sub feature.

-this RedisDataSource implement only Redis Standalone. if you want to use redis cluster. please read this [Redis Cluster PUB/SUB](https://github.com/lettuce-io/lettuce-core/wiki/Pub-Sub), then you can implement by yourself.
+**NOTE**:
+we not support redis cluster as a pub/sub dataSource now.

 To use Sentinel DataSource Redis, you should add the following dependency: